Coding-Enthusiast/Watch-Only-Bitcoin-Wallet/README.md

 ##To Do List
 the following are the features that will be added in the future.
 Please leave your feedback in the Bitcointalk Announcement topic or in Issues of Github.

-- Add other block explorer's APIs and the ability to switch between them.
+- [ ] Add other block explorer's APIs and the ability to switch between them.
-- Add a couple of bitcoin exchanges API for receiving the live bitcoin price.
+- [ ] Add a couple of bitcoin exchanges API for receiving the live bitcoin price.
-- Add Base58CheckSum check for the input bitcoin address to prevent typos.
+- [ ] Add Base58CheckSum check for the input bitcoin address to prevent typos.
-- Change the style from TextBox to a ListView to make adding unlimited addresses easier.
+- [x] Change the style from TextBox to a ListView to make adding unlimited addresses easier.
-- Handling possible Excretions properly.
+- [ ] Handling possible Excretions properly.
+- [ ] Add an option to create a raw unsigned transaction.

 ##Announcement Link